seirdotexe/Steelseries-Gamedac-fixes/README.md

 An example setup of VAC running on SoundSwitch.
 To make this work, make sure your VACs are default.

-# Further possible finetuning
+# Further finetuning

-I wrote a script that can automatically configure your Gamedac with the VAC from Eugene Muzychenko upon startup.
-You can find it [here](https://gist.github.com/seirdotexe/9c5b5c45aa6ef840d231d74963a9ace0).
+Please take a look at [GamedacJS](https://github.com/seirdotexe/GamedacJS).
+It contains multiple scripts to improve usage with your Gamedac.